angrysky56/mcts-mcp-server/README.md

 set_ollama_model("cogito:latest")  # Set the model you want to use initialize_mcts(question="Your question here", chat_id="unique_id")  # Initialize analysis
 run_mcts(iterations=1, simulations_per_iteration=5)  # Run the analysis

+After run_mcts is called it can take wuite a long time ie minutes to hours
+- so you may discuss any ideas or questions or await user confirmation of the process finishing,
+- then proceed to synthesis and analysis tools on resumption of chat.

 ## MCTS-MCP Tools Overview

 ### Core MCTS Tools: